RightNow-AI/rightnow-arabic-llm-corpus/README.md

 This corpus was collected through the collaborative efforts of:

 - **[RightNow AI](https://rightnowai.co/)** - The first GPU-powered AI code editor, providing 180x more powerful AI assistance for your entire codebase
-- **[Al Hussein Technical University](https://www.htu.edu.jo/)** - Leading technical university in Jordan

 Special thanks to:
 - The Arabic language community for content creation
 - Open source contributors for processing tools
 - The machine learning community for feedback and validation
-- Both organizations for their dedication to advancing Arabic NLP research
+- RightNow AI for their dedication to advancing Arabic NLP research

 ## Citation